FoodSentimentObservatory/data-collectors/README.md

-# The Food Observatory Project
+# Social Media Data Collectors
+For the Food Sentiment Observatory.
 This repository contains all software packages that pull data from social networks and open data from the Food Standards Agency.

 ## Installation